oroinc/documentation/commerce/admin_guide/integrations/outlook/outlook_settings_oro.rst

 When the add-in is installed, a side bar panel appears on the right side of the Outlook window which displays the actions that can be performed in Outlook and synchronized back to Oro (e.g. create a lead).
 Depending on the synchronization settings set up between the applications, you can create leads, opportunities, and cases from within MS Outlook using the side bar, and then sync them back to Oro.

  .. image:: /admin_guide/img/outlook/SideBarPanelWidget.png
+    :alt: A side bar panel displayed in the outlook application that enables creating leads, opportunities, and cases

 The layout of this sidebar, as well as the lead, opportunity, and case dialogs, can be changed by amending the default XAML code (or providing a new one) in the MS Outlook Add-in Settings on the Oro side.